 I look forward to sharing my passion for custom knife making with you.
 One of the things I enjoy about being a knife maker is the satisfaction of taking an idea and using raw materials to make a unique functional tool.
 I am limited only by my imagination.

 I enjoy sharing the art of bladesmithing with others.
+The first knife I loved was the Rambo knife.
 I encourage field trips to my shop where I can walk them through the steps of making a knife from beginning to end.
 I also enjoy the camaraderie of other knife makers and collectors.
 Its through the sharing of knowledge that the art of knife making continues.